University celebrates pioneering aviator

 In 1930, Amy was the first woman to fly solo from Britain to Australia in a record-breaking journey that took her 19 days.

 She came to Sheffield to study Latin, French and Economics and attended engineering lectures which sparked her interest in aviation.
 After graduating in 1925, she moved to London and pursued her passion for flying.

 Amy flew a De Havilland Gipsy Moth for the journey which has inspired the sculpture design.

-The 1.5 metre-wide Australian Tiger Moth sculpture was created by Saffron Waghorn and the design painted by artist Jo Cruickshanks for the public art project organised by the Amy Johnson Festival, called ‘A Moth for Amy’.
+The 1.5 metre-wide Australian Tiger moth sculpture was designed by Saffron Waghorn and painted by artist Jo Cruickshanks for the public art project organised by the Amy Johnson Festival, called ‘A Moth for Amy’.
 The University’s moth sculpture is the only one outside of Hull, Amy’s birthplace.

 Amy is currently commemorated at the University with the Amy Johnson Building, the home of the Department of Automatic Control and Systems Engineering, and through a series of scholarships which aim to encourage women into engineering.

 The moth will be on display in the University’s new £81m Diamond building which opened to students in September 2016.